Secrets of a Door-to-Door Salesman

-Secrets of a Door-to-Door Salesman, also known as Naughty Wives, is a 1973 sex comedy film directed by Wolf Rilla and starring Brendan Price and Sue Longhurst.
+Secrets of a Door-to-Door Salesman (U.S. title: Naughty Wives) is a 1973 British sex comedy film directed by Wolf Rilla and starring Brendan Price and Sue Longhurst.
+It was written by Joseph McGrath and Roy Nicholas.

+The film's opening sequence was directed by Jonathan Demme.
+Demme was originally hired to direct the film, but was replaced by Rilla.
+In a 2004 interview Demme stated: "I was given one scene to direct, though for some reason I was rejected for the rest of the film.
+But they kept my scene in the finished movie – it's still there!"

 Plot

-A young man who gets a job as a vacuum salesman and finds that he has to fight off advances from female customers.
+A young man gets a job as a vacuum salesman and finds that he has to fight off advances from female customers.